Piper0007/YAFN-Banana-Edition/API/Modchart.md

 		For a list of all the events go to the Events API
 		*/
 	setProperty(varName : String, value : Any)
-		/*
-		value // the value to set the property to varName // The name of the variable, list of options \/
+		value /* the value to set the property to */ varName /* The name of the variable, list of options \/ */
 		|| OPTIONS ||
-		'camControls' // list (do not use setProperty() for this) 'defaultCamZoom' // number, default: 1
+		'camControls' /* list (do not use setProperty() for this) */ 'defaultCamZoom' /* number, default: 1 */
-		'camGame.zoom' // number
+		'camGame.zoom' /* number */
-		'camZooming' // boolean
+		'camZooming' /* boolean */
-		'songLength' // This changes the length of the TimeBar, it does not change the actual length of the song */
+		'songLength' /* This changes the length of the TimeBar, it does not change the actual length of the song */ */
-	getSongName(SongData: ModuleScript) // returns the name of the song from a moduleScript closeScript(name: String) // Used to prevent the modchart from being used any more in a song (the name will be something like "modchart.lua") receptChangeSkin(Receptor: Integer, NSLabel: ImageLabel, XML: ModuleScript) // changes the receptors ChangeNoteSkin(noteSkinName: String, boolSide: Boolean (false=dad, true=bf), force: Boolean, mania: Integer) // Changes the note skin
+	getSongName(SongData: ModuleScript) /* returns the name of the song from a moduleScript */ closeScript(name: String) /* Used to prevent the modchart from being used any more in a song (the name will be something like "modchart.lua") */ receptChangeSkin(Receptor: Integer, NSLabel: ImageLabel, XML: ModuleScript) /* changes the receptors ChangeNoteSkin(noteSkinName: String, boolSide: Boolean (false=dad, true=bf), force: Boolean, mania: Integer) /* Changes the note skin */
-	Kill() // This just kills the player, nothing special really (check if the player has death enabled before using this)
+	Kill() /* This just kills the player, nothing special really (check if the player has death enabled before using this) */

-	// Lists/Variables
+	/* Lists/Variables
-	settings: // Contains a list of all the player's settings
+	settings: /* Contains a list of all the player's settings */
-	PlayerObjects: // Contains a list of the players' objects (dad, bf)
+	PlayerObjects: /* Contains a list of the players' objects (dad, bf) */
-	PositioningParts: // Contains a list of all the parts to the stage
+	PositioningParts: /* Contains a list of all the parts to the stage */
-		Left: Instance //  Dad
+		Left: Instance /*  Dad */
-		Right: Instance // Boyfriend
+		Right: Instance /* Boyfriend */
-		Left2: Instance // Second BF
+		Left2: Instance /* Second BF */
-		Right2: Instance // Second Dad
+		Right2: Instance /* Second Dad */
 		Camera: Instance
-		isPlayer: Player[] // bf, dad, bf2, dad2
+		isPlayer: Player[] /* bf, dad, bf2, dad2 */
-		AccuracyRate: String // the funny messages
+		AccuracyRate: String /* the funny messages */
-		PlayAs: Boolean // none, left or right
+		PlayAs: Boolean /* none, left or right */
-		isOpponentAvailable: Player? // If it has a value then there is a opponent on the stage
+		isOpponentAvailable: Player? /* If it has a value then there is a opponent on the stage */
-		Spot: Instance // It's the boombox
+		Spot: Instance /* It's the boombox */
-		//BFIcon: IconSprite // DEPRECATED
+		/*BFIcon: IconSprite DEPRECATED
-		//DadIcon: IconSprite // DEPRECATED
+		/*DadIcon: IconSprite DEPRECATED
 		CameraPlayer: Boolean
-	PlayerStats: //Contains a list of all the player's stats
+	PlayerStats: /* Contains a list of all the player's stats */
-		Health: Number // Default: 1
+		Health: Number /* Default: 1 */
-		DrainRate: Number // Default: 0, health drained in seconds.
+		DrainRate: Number /* Default: 0, health drained in seconds. */
-		MaxHealth: Number // Default: 2
+		MaxHealth: Number /* Default: 2 */
-		Score: Number // Default: 0
+		Score: Number /* Default: 0 */
 ```

 </details>